shivashant25/Nerdio-Lab/Hands-on lab/02-create-desktop-image.md

 # Lab 2: Create Desktop Image and Host pool

+## Overview

+Host pools are groups of Azure VMs that "host" the Azure Virtual Desktops that end users log into.
+All VMs in the host pool share a set of configuration options: VM size, base image, AD domain, user profile storage location, etc. Nerdio Manager for MSP supports four different types of host pools.
+The four types vary by the "desktop experience."
+The types of host pools are:
+* Multi User Desktop (Pooled)
+* Multi User RemoteApp (Pooled)
+* Single User Desktop (Pooled)
+* Single User Desktop (Personal)

 ## Exercise 1: Create Desktop Image

+In this exercise, you'll be creating a Desktop Image as per the specifications in your NMM Account.

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.